Why The Church Fathers Weren’t Infallible

 Origen said the Apocrypha was inspired.

-(He quotes New Testament 17,900 times.)
+(He quotes the New Testament 17,900 times.)

 Dionysius of Alexandria rejected II Peter and Jude as canonical (Philip Schaff, History of the Christian Church, Vol. II, p.
 161).